Browser does not support script.

-Recognition of Prior Learning means that we can place value in any relevant learning or experience which has taken place elsewhere and which may meet some of the learning on your course.
+Recognition of Prior Experience and Learning means that we can place value in any relevant learning or experience which has taken place elsewhere and which may meet some of the learning on your course.
 This may be from another course, or from your work experience.

 You will be notified of your results through e:vision.
 This counts as your formal results notification where we will tell you about any assessments that you will have to take again and what your next steps are.
 The marks that you receive on BlackBoard are not confirmed until you have received your formal results notification.

 This is a course which includes a period of supervised work experience undertaken in addition to the academic study required for the award.